johnnyka/ChatApp/README.md

 Make sure you have installed the technologies above on you machine.

 ## Usage
+Try it out for yourself, [link](https://chat-app-johnnykan.herokuapp.com/).

-To run the application, follow the steps below.
+Or if you'd rather run it locally on your machine, follow the steps below.
 Run the backend server:
 ```
 cd server